ullas-jain/ullas-jain.github.io/_posts/2021-06-24-writing-custom-lint-in-android.md

 ### Step 3: Create a lint detector that captures the usage of `glide`  imports.

 The Detector API: “Implement a new lint check”.
-This is the API which lets checkers analyze code and report problems that they find.
+This is the API that lets checkers analyze code and report problems that they find.

 Lint has dedicated support for analyzing various file types.
 The way this works is that you register interest, and then various callbacks will be invoked.
-You'll be implementing `visitImportStatement` callback from `SourceCodeScanner`, for analysing imports in Kotlin and Java files.
+You’ll be implementing visitImportStatement callback from SourceCodeScanner, for analyzing imports in Kotlin and Java files.

 ```kotlin
 @Suppress("UnstableApiUsage", "SameParameterValue")